Janikus/Simple-Cellular-Automata-GOL-Rule-X-/README.md

-# Simple-Cellular-Automata-(from NKS and others)-with-pygame
+# Simple Cellular Automata (from NKS and others) with pygame

 Execute plot.py for a user interface.